The fourth in our pricing strategy series, this post examines base and overage pricing, also referred to as tiered and overage pricing.

-Despite the potential this pricing strategy has to possibly cause some customer confusion, there are several situations where its use is advantageous.
+Despite the potential this pricing strategy has to create some customer confusion, there are several situations where it's use is advantageous.
 For example:

 - When you want to create a 'teaser' package, often with relatively low included usage, the usage charges encourage an upgrade.